" xml:lang="en" lang="en"> "Dirty Dan" Harris - Stakes His Claim

 Introduction

-The final document in John Thomas's estate file is Mahoney's July 15, 1861 petition for a court order to sell the Thomas claim for the benefit of the unidentified heirs and to pay for surveying the claim and to defray taxes and other costs.8 This petition refers to the estate's having been in the hands of the court for six years prior to the appointment of Frank Mahoney as administrator.
-John Thomas's estate file contains no order to sell the claim, no indication that a sale of the claim was ever consummated and no reference to Dan Harris, who occupied the claim upon John Thomas's death.
+The final document in John Thomas's estate file is Frank Mahoney's July 15, 1861 petition for a court order to sell the Thomas claim for the benefit of the unidentified heirs and to pay for surveying the claim and to defray taxes and other costs.8 This petition refers to the estate's having been in the hands of the court for six years prior to Mahoney's appointment as administrator.
+The Thomas's estate file contains no order to sell the claim, no indication that a sale of the claim was ever consummated and no reference to Dan Harris, who occupied the claim upon John Thomas's death.
 Moreover, Whatcom County land records contain no documents pertaining to the sale of the Thomas claim.
-Affidavits in Dan Harris's Donation Land Claim (DLC) File purport that he arrived on Bellingham Bay either on May 20, 1854, the day that John Thomas died, or eight days later, on May 28th.9

-< Author's Foreward - Table of Contents - Island Co.
-Recordngs >
+< Forward - Table of Contents - Island Co.
+Recordings >